grimsa/grimsa.github.io/_posts/2017-02-08-rest-via-soap.md

 1. *REST Interceptor* unwraps it and the client receives a regular HTTP response with status `200` and `{ "id" : 123 }` as the body, same as via a direct call to *REST API*.

-#### Why is it cool?
-The problem stated first is solved in a simple, generic, low-effort way.
-It is also very easy for clients to switch to use the real REST API once it is accessible directly.

 ## The implementation
-When this *REST via SOAP* idea first came to my mind, I got curious how difficult would it be to write a generic Servlet Filter to act as the *SOAP Proxy for REST API*.
+When this *REST via SOAP* idea was born, I set out to write a generic Servlet Filter to act as the *SOAP Proxy for REST API*.

-It turned out to not be too difficult, so you can find the code in [*REST via SOAP* project on GitHub](https://github.com/grimsa/rest-via-soap).
+It turned out well and you can now find the code in [*REST via SOAP* project on GitHub](https://github.com/grimsa/rest-via-soap).

-However, as we ended up not needing it in the project we were doing at the time, it was not tested in a real setting and the *REST Interceptor* part remains to be implemented.
+However, as we ended up not needing it in the project we were doing at the time, it was not tested in a real-world setting and the *REST Interceptor* part remains to be implemented.